-For an undocumented student, pursuing higher education can feel like an insurmountable challenge.
-In addition to facing legal limitations, most come from low-income families, lack access to accurate information about the education system, and are left believing that going to college is both legally and financially impossible.
-Working throughout Northern Virginia, the Dream Project starts with high school seniors, providing college tours, a college readiness class, and one-on-one mentors who help facilitate the college application process.
+For a student who is undocumented, pursuing higher education can feel like an insurmountable challenge.
+In addition to facing legal limitations, most come from families with low incomes, lack access to accurate information about the education system, and are left believing that college is both legally and financially out of reach.
+Working throughout Virginia, the Dream Project starts with high school seniors, providing college tours, a college readiness class, and one-on-one mentors who help facilitate the college application process.
 Graduating mentees (as well as other college-bound immigrant students) are then eligible to become Dream Scholars.
-And scholars receive much more than just financial assistance: social-emotional support groups, an emergency loan fund, pro-bono legal services, an alumni network, and parent education classes are all available to help overcome additional barriers.
-Your support brings dreams – for college, for careers, for the future – within reach.
+And scholars receive much more than just financial assistance: social-emotional support, an emergency loan fund, pro-bono legal services, an alumni network, and parent education classes are all available to help overcome additional barriers.
+Dreams of college, career, and a future can be dreams fulfilled.

 Awards & Recognition

 - Less than $500k

 Catalogue charities range in size from $100,000 to